Seven Questions on Gifts to Children

 How Do I Support Charity and Transfer Values to Children?

 One goal of parents is to teach values to children.
 We all hope that our children will be honest, loving, loyal, faithful, true and upright.
 How do you teach those values?
 First, values are caught and not taught.
 Fortunately, many parents have shared the lesson of the importance of family and extended family with the children.
-The family includes children and, in some cases, nephews, nieces and other relatives.
+The family includes children and, in some cases, nephew, nieces and other relatives.
 The extended family includes the wider group of individuals who are helped by charities that the parents support.

 One especially effective way to teach the principle of helping others is to model that behavior through support of charities that benefit the extended family.
 Children realize that they are here on Earth not just to acquire the best homes, fastest cars and most exotic vacations, but also to find a sense of purpose and value through assisting others.
 The extended family example of the parents is one of the best lessons that encourage children to acquire values similar to the parents.
 This lesson is taught during life both through contribution of time and gifts of cash and property to charity.